27 November 2013

-The correct answer is when soil tests reveal your P levels are too low.
+The short answer to the question is that the best time to buy phosphate fertilisers is when soil tests reveal your P levels are too low

 But let’s talk about the supply of phosphate fertilisers to and within Australia.
 On the supply side of the industry we see wild fluctuations in demand depending on seasonal conditions and farmers’ terms of trade.